CodyNicholson/Self-Driving_Car_Nanodegree_Notes/6_Intro_To_TensorFlow/9_Cross_Entropy.md

 #Cross Entropy (Distance)

 One-hot encoding works well until you have tons of different classes.
 This is because if you have lots of classes then you will have lots of encoded values - a vector with as many encoded values as you have classes for each class.
 Each class's vector of encoded values will have only a single "1" and the reset of the values will be "0" since there can only be one correct label.
-This becomes very inefficent.
+This becomes very inefficient.

 We can tell how well we are doing by simply comparing two vectors - the one that comes out of the classifier that contains the probabilities of the classes, and the one-hot encoded vectors that corresponds to the labels.